 In a professional capacity, Eleanor has been commissioned to write and arrange songs for various organisations and theatre productions including Terrapin Puppet Theatre (The Voice), The Odd Ball (Theme Song), Musica Viva in Schools, The Hobart Women’s Shelter (Brave Faces song book) and for the Tasmanian QTas choral production, ‘Stories To Song’.
 In 2015 she was invited to write and perform a piece for the ‘Tarkine Commotion’ music and multimedia show as part of the Festival Of Voices.

-Eleanor has also written and arranged several songs for children’s groups to play and sing.
+Eleanor regularly writes and arranges for children’s groups to play and sing.